T e a c h i n g a n d L e a d i n g a n

 Before the meeting:

-Make three large labels—“TIME,” “TALENT” and “TREASURE”—and attach one to each gift.3.
-Write Acts 1:8 on a piece of paper and make a copy for each small group of seminar participants.
+3. Write Acts 1:8 on a piece of paper and make a copy for each small group of seminar participants.
 Cut up each copy into medium-size pieces and put each set of pieces in an envelope.

-4. Study and prepare to teach section A. Be able to explain the modern-day equivalents of Jerusalem, Judea, Samaria and the uttermost part of the earth from Acts 1:8.
+4. Study and prepare to teach section A. Be able to explain the modern-day equivalents of Jerusalem, Judea, Samaria, and the uttermost part of the earth from Acts 1:8.

 6. Study section C on the various options of involvement.
 Be prepared to teach on how a person can get involved in reaching an unreached people group.
 Read each of the stories from this text so that you’ll be ready to read or tell them to your class (or you can use other stories if you have better examples).